top of page

 Material sturdiness

-Back to our site, the lightweight architecture will be constructed on the face.
-In other words, the 1000 times enlarged version of the three dissected regions.
+Back to our site, the lightweight architectural structure will be constructed on the face; specifically, a scale model enlarged 1,000 times of the three dissected regions.

-The shortest eyelash is 1.6 millimeters in length which is interpreted into a 16 meters tall tree.
+The shortest eyelash measuring 1.6 millimeters translates into a 16-meter-tall tree.

-The longest sideburns is 8 millimeters in length which is interpreted into an 80 meters tall tree.
+The longest sideburns measuring 8 millimeters translates into an arboreal 80-meter-tall tree.

 The upper part is called the scion while the lower part is called the rootstock.